ephracis/device_sniffer/README.md

 Device Sniffer
 ==============

-A network sniffer that counts and lists the number of devices present within range.
+A network sniffer that counts and lists the number of devices that are present on the network.

 Features:
 * Total number of present devices